Is Southpoint Park toxic waste the invisible gorilla in the room in the redesign? It seems to have slipped everyone’s notice, and that’s the point.

 A video surfaced of a RIOC board committee considering the Southpoint Park Project.
 Knowing that these are normally the only real reviews the board does, it’s critical because the full board simply nods its okay.

-Most appalling, as you will see in the video, is assistant vice-president Jonna Carmona-Graf explaining that they deliberately worked at avoiding state oversight.
+Most appalling, as you will see in the video, is assistant vice-president Jonna Carmona-Graf explaining that they deliberately worked at avoiding City DEP oversight.
 An earlier membrane installation went untested, and no one knows if it stopped leaching around the park.

-RIOC clearly does not want the state Department of Environmental Conservation looking at it.
+RIOC clearly does not want the environmental authorities looking at it.

 Carmona-Graf makes that clear while the sleepy board of